UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_09.md

 Again, similar to `StandardScaler` there is a big difference in the KNN training performance after scaling the data.

-But we saw last week that the training score doesn’t tell us much.
+But we saw in module 3 that the training score doesn’t tell us much.

 We should look at the cross-validation score.